APA Accredited Doctoral Internship

 Training Seminars, Supervision, and Meetings

 1. Individual Supervision: Each semester interns are assigned to work with a senior staff member whose interests best match the intern's needs.
-The pair meets weekly for two hours of individual supervision, primarily around the initial consultations, crisis interventions, and the intern’s individual clinical caseload.
+The pair meets weekly for two hours of individual supervision, primarily around the initial consultations, intakes, crisis interventions, and the intern’s individual clinical caseload.

 2. Supervision of Group Work: Senior staff and postdoctoral fellows provide weekly supervision to examine issues of co‑leadership and group process.